lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

 SNAPSHOT_INITIAL_BATCH_SIZE
-  This option can be used to specify initial number of snapshotted nodes that will be atomically cloned before enqueuing the task for execution in fixed-sized batches. (default is 1000)
+  This option can be used to specify initial number of snapshotted nodes that will be atomically cloned before en queuing the task for execution in fixed-sized batches. (default is 1000)

 SNAPSHOT_INITIAL_BATCH_SIZE_LIMIT